manan933/learnathon-project-1/README.md

 # learnathon-project-1
-Design and develop a simple, sensor-assisted or data-driven system that recommends the most suitable crop to cultivate based on soil macronutrients (N, P, K), pH level, temperature, humidity, and rainfall.
-The system should analyze the current soil and weather conditions to provide accurate crop suggestions for small farm holders.
+simple, sensor-assisted or data-driven system which recommends the most suitable crop to cultivate based on soil macronutrients (N, P, K), pH level, temperature, humidity, and rainfall.
+The system analyze the current soil and weather conditions to provide accurate crop suggestions for small farm holders.

 **#feature of the project:**
 1)it recommends us more than one crop (top 5 recommendation with a suitability percentage), our approach to this output was because when a farmer would need a suggestion , this model will not only give him one option rather it will give multiple options so the farmer would have options wont have to make any type of compromization.